thejjw/ip-highlighter-extension/README.md

 ## Usage

-- Visit a supported page (e.g., gall.dcinside.com, mlbpark.donga.com, or namu.wiki).
+- Visit a supported page (e.g., gall.dcinside.com, mlbpark.donga.com, ...).
 - To annotate IP addresses with their country codes, use right-click menu that the extension provides.
 - The extension will then highlight and display country codes for the IP addresses.
 - (Optional) Click the extension icon for more options or information.

 ## Customization

-- To support more sites, edit the `matches` field in `manifest.json` under `content_scripts`.
+- To support more sites, start by editing the `matches` field in `manifest.json` under `content_scripts` and edit `content.js`.
 - To change icons, replace the files in the `icons/` directory.

 ## License